GoSuda

 12func (s *SpinLock) Lock() {

-The above code implements the spinlock package.
-This code uses the sync/atomic package to implement SpinLock.
-The Lock method uses atomic.CompareAndSwapUintptr to attempt to acquire the lock, and the Unlock method uses atomic.StoreUintptr to release the lock.
-This method continuously attempts to acquire the lock without pausing; therefore, it continuously uses the CPU until the lock is obtained, which may lead to an infinite loop.
-Consequently, spinlock is best used for simple synchronization or in cases where it is used only for a short period.
+The code above implements the spinlock package.
+This code utilizes the sync/atomic package to implement SpinLock.
+The Lock method attempts to acquire the lock using atomic.CompareAndSwapUintptr, and the Unlock method releases the lock using atomic.StoreUintptr.
+Because this approach continuously attempts to acquire the lock, it consumes CPU resources until the lock is obtained, potentially leading to an infinite loop.
+Therefore, spinlocks are best suited for simple synchronization or for situations where they are used for very short durations.

 sync.Mutex